-St. Lawrence Dentistry will make every effort to avoid root canal treatments on teeth.
-However, some teeth will need this treatment and it is nothing to worry about.
-Root canal treatment can be a painless experience and patients are often surprised at about the ease of the procedure and the aftermath.
-With modern technique and tools employed by St. Lawrence Dentistry, the success rate of this procedure is very high.
+Root canal treatment is the cleaning of tiny channels in a tooth root and filling them with a form of rubber.
+St. Lawrence Dentistry will make every effort to avoid root canal treatments.
+However, some teeth will need this predictable and straightforward therapy.
+Root canal or ‘endodontics’ can be a painless experience, and patients are often surprised at the ease of the procedure and the pleasant aftermath.
+With modern techniques and tools employed by St. Lawrence Dentistry, the success rate of this procedure is very high.

+The first step in root canal treatment is an accurate diagnosis.
 A root canal is needed when the pulp tissue (inner soft tissue of a tooth) is inflamed or infected.
-Often times the tooth will hurt to tap on it (percussion positive) or it will be very tender to cold air.
-A bubble located on the gum around the tooth is often a sign that abscess tissue is draining from the tooth and into the gum.
-X-rays can also diagnose the need for a root canal.
-A dark area showing in the x-ray at the end of the root (periapical radiolucency) or the x-ray showing decay deep decay are often indicative of the need for a root canal.
+Often the tooth will hurt to tap on it (percussion positive), or it will be very tender to cold air.
+A bubble or ‘fistula’ around a tooth can signify the presence of bacteria.
+A dark area showing in the x-ray at the end of the root (periapical radiolucency) or an x-ray showing decay deep decay is often indicative of the need for a root canal.

 During the procedure, Dr. Hawryluk will make a small opening at the top of the tooth (occlusal or incisal surface) and then drill down until the soft pulp tissue is exposed.
 Then a dental dam is applied.
-The use of the dental dam is mandatory in Canada and after it is put on it is quite comfortable This acts as a safety net for the small tools, provides a clear working field, and makes sure saliva is not contaminating the canal system being cleaned out.
+The use of the dental dam is mandatory in Canada.
+It acts as a safety net for the small tools, provides the dentist with a clear working field, and makes sure saliva is not contaminating the canal system.

-If you live in the Mississauga or Toronto area and would like to learn more about modern root canal treatment please call St. Lawrence Dentistryclick here.
+If you live in the Mississauga or Toronto area and would like to learn more about modern root canal treatment, please call St. Lawrence Dentistry.

 To learn more about Dental Implants at St. Lawrence Dentistry, please visit our blog articles: